 Rocklin residents can shred one banker's box free!

-On Saturday, September 30, between 9 a.m. and 1 p.m., the Rocklin Police Department, the Placer Valley Sunrise Rotary Club and the Shred-it Corporation are teaming up to allow Rocklin residents and business persons to shred their personal documents.
-Shred-it Corporation will bring three large portable shredding trucks to the old K-Mart parking lot at 5616 Pacific St. Representatives from the Rocklin Police Department, Rotarians and Shred-it will be on hand and will shred 1 file box of paper at no charge.
-ADDITIONAL BOXES ARE $5 EACH
+On Saturday, September 28, between 9 a.m. and 1 p.m. at the old K-Mart parking lot at 5616 Pacific St., Rocklin residents and businesses will have an extra chance to shred documents.
+Representatives from the Rocklin Police Department, Rotarians and Shred-it will be on hand and will shred 1 file box of paper at no charge.
+ADDITIONAL BOXES ARE $5 EACH.

 Identity thieves often “dumpster dive” or dig through garbage to find personal information they can use to make phony checks or apply for credit.
 The National Crime Prevention Council recommends shredding all financial documents, billing statements, pre-approved credit card offers and any other papers containing personal information and identification numbers before discarding them.